Timothy C. Hain, M.D. and Marcello Cherchi M.D. Ph.D., Chicago IL. Page last modified: June 3, 2018

 Memantine (Namenda).
 Probably not effective.

 There are some very preliminary, uncontrolled studies suggesting that this drug in the usual doses for Alzheimer's reduces headache frequency by about 50% (Charles et al, 2007; Peters et al, 2007).
 At this writing, we are trying this out in refractory patients.
-It is difficult to see why it would work.
+We have encountered only one where it worked.
+This is probably related to the "trial and error" general theory of the multi-mechanism "migraine" diagnosis.
+It is difficult to see why memantine would work for migraine.
 Memantine is a glutamate inhibitor.
 Glutamate is an excitatory neurotransmitter.

 This drug is unavailable in the US as of 1/2003.
 It was very effective but potentially dangerous.
 Taken in a dose of 2mg TID.
 Every 6 months, you MUST stop this medication for one month.
 There is a danger of poor circulation.
 This drug is a last resort.
 Some authors recommend getting a CT scan of the kidney area one year after initiating treatment.